 The most notable feature in the JV's were the addition of "SR-JV80 expansion boards", in which Roland released a whopping nineteen boards.
 Each board can hold an additional 8 megs of sounds so you could greatly expand the JV's memory and easily swap out boards as you needed them.
-This was the first time you could do this since the only way to expand a synths memory up until this point was to use PCM, RAM or ROM cards which held much smaller amounts of data.
+This was the first time you could do this since the only way to expand a synths memory up until this point was to use PCM, RAM or ROM cards, which held much smaller amounts of data.

-Each of the boards is in a different style, which makes it easy to fit the board you buy with the type of tracks your producing.
+Each of the boards is in a different style, which makes it easy to fit the board you buy with the type of tracks you're producing.
 A couple of the outstanding boards which are still sort after today are the SR-JV80-08 "Keyboards Of The 60's & & 70's", which have some amazing Rhodes and Wurli Pianos and SR-JV80-04 "Vintage Synths", which include a great mix of analog synths.
 Roland did a great job with the programming and these boards can be a great addition if you have an old JV in your rack.